Young Lust (comics)

-Young Lust was an underground comix anthology published sporadically from 1970 to 1993.
+Young Lust is an underground comix anthology that was published sporadically from 1970 to 1993.
 The title, which parodied 1950s romance comics such as Young Love, was noted for its explicit depictions of sex.
 Unlike many other sex-fueled underground comix, Young Lust was generally not perceived as misogynistic.
 Founding editors Bill Griffith and Jay Kinney gradually morphed the title into a satire of societal mores.
 According to Kinney, Young Lust "became one of the top three best-selling underground comix, along with Zap Comix and The Fabulous Furry Freak Brothers".